NSLab-CUK/social-media-comment-analysis/README.md

 ## 7. Environment Requirements

-The project was developed and tested under the following environment:

-### Key package versions
+The main package versions used in this project are listed below:

 - **Python**: 3.10.18
 - **numpy**: 1.26.4
 - **pandas**: 2.3.3